JIghtuse/system-example/README.md

 ###largefile

 Utility creates empty file and enlarge it (up to ~16Tb) by seeking past its end at large offset and writing one byte on this position.
-It creates new space between 0 and new length padded with zeros.
-Hole (zero padding) in Unix filesystems hole (zero padding) usually do not occupy any physical disk space.
+This creates new space between 0 and new length padded with zeros.
+Hole (zero padding) in Unix filesystems usually do not occupy any physical disk space.

 Program based on Robert Love's
 [Linux System Programming](http://shop.oreilly.com/product/0636920026891.do)